zushenyan/Workstation/README.md

 * No image minifying.
 * No image inlining for html.
 * Redundant js files in `dist/css` are annoying(which are produced by Webpack when processing css).

+## React-Webpack
+It supports ES2015, React hot-module-reloading, node-bourbon, images(include svg) and fonts, plus auto inlining.

+### Usage
+Change whatever you want in `server.js` or `webpack.config.js`.

+* `npm run build` - output to `/assets` directory for production.
+* `npm start` - listen and watch on `http://localhost:8080` by default.
+It will automatically serve `index.html`.
+This command is same to `node server`.